-You might normally only think about tax preparation come April, but making it part of your year-round money management strategy has some major benefits.
-Not only does it prevent the tax rush stress in April, but it keeps finances at the front of your mind all year, which can benefit your overall financial health.
+You might normally only think about tax preparation as the filing deadline approaches, but making it part of your year-round money management strategy has some major benefits.
+Not only does it prevent the tax season stress, but it keeps finances at the front of your mind all year, which can benefit your overall financial health.
 Not sure where to start?
 Try these tips to transition from a “tax season” mindset to a “tax year” approach and save yourself some sleepless nights.

 Check in With Your Finances Monthly

-One strategy for avoiding a tax-related headache in April is to set up a monthly appointment with yourself to check in on your tax maintenance, especially if your income fluctuates from month to month.
+One strategy for avoiding a tax-related headache is to set up a monthly appointment with yourself to check in on your tax maintenance, especially if your income fluctuates from month to month.

 - To start, look over your household income for the previous month and for the year to date, then use that to calculate what you’re likely to earn this year in total.

 - Revisit your income each month to record any fluctuations and update your anticipated yearly earnings as needed.

 Doing this regularly lets you know early on if you’re shaping up for a higher-than-expected annual income, so you can anticipate a larger tax liability or higher effective tax rate than you originally anticipated.

 You’ll also want to take this time to look at how much your employer has withheld in taxes so far (or how much you’ve withheld, if you’re self-employed), to ensure it’s on track to cover most or all of your tax liability based on your projected income.

 - If you’re self-employed, this also keeps those quarterly income tax payments from surprising you, and protects you from overpaying on your tax installments only to get a refund later.